tommynguyenn99/tommynguyenn99/README.md

 * 🌍  I'm based in Greater Vancouver Metropolitan Area
 * ✉️  You can contact me at [Tommy.tuannguyen@outlook.com](mailto:tommy.tuannguyen@outlook.com)
-* ⚡  When I'm not busy crafting stunning websites as a Front-End Web Developer, you'll find me spiking volleyballs and scoring goals on the soccer fields.
+* ⚡  When I'm not busy coding, you'll find me playing all type of sports like volleyball or soccer.
 I'm a total sports fanatic, always up for some athletic fun.
-But hey, there's more to me than just coding and sports.
-I proudly wear the title of "dog dad" and take on the noble duty of being a social media manager for my furry buddy.
-Yup, I've got the skills to make even the most camera-shy pups shine on Instagram! @solojojochickenbubba
+I also proudly wear the title of "dog dad" and take on the noble duty of being a social media manager for my furry buddy. @solojojochickenbubba

 ### Skills